-It doesn’t matter if it’s 4 a.m.and you’re at the country’s best fast food joint, Cook Out (we are willing to defend this one to the death), or it’s just the end of a long day of work, a cheeseburger makes a pretty perfect meal.
-The mix of carbs, fats, and meat highlight the holy trinity of goodness, and if you add accouterments like lettuce, tomato, pickles, or onions, you’re basically hitting every element on the food pyramid/food plate.
+It doesn’t matter if it’s 3 a.m. and you’re at the country’s best fast food joint, or it’s just the end of a long day of work, a cheeseburger makes a pretty perfect meal.
+The mix of carbs, fats, and meat highlight the holy trinity of goodness, and if you add accouterments like lettuce, tomato, pickles, or onions, you’re basically hitting every element on the food pyramid.

 Not all cheeseburgers are created equal, though.
 With so few ingredients, it’s amazing how quickly things can go downhill.
-No, we’re not talking about feeling terrible after deciding that four double cheeseburgers was a good idea — we’re talking about how your choice of seasoning and the method in which you cook the burger can dramatically alter the final product.
+Your choice of seasoning and the method in which you cook the burger can dramatically alter the final product.

 For the burgers: